irmen/prog8/docs/source/programming.rst

     The return value is just a simple uword address so it cannot be used as an array in your program.
     You can only treat it as a pointer or use it in inline assembly.

-call (address)
+call (address) -> uword
     Calls a subroutine given by its memory address.
-You cannot pass arguments and result values directly, although it is ofcourse possible to do this via the global ``cx16.r0...`` registers for example.
+You cannot pass arguments directly, although it is ofcourse possible to do this via the global ``cx16.r0...`` registers for example.
+    It is assumed the subroutine returns a word value (in AY), if it does not, just add void to the call to ignore the result value.
     This function effectively creates an "indirect JSR" if you use it on a ``uword`` pointer variable.
     But because it doesn't handle bank switching etcetera by itself, it is a lot faster than ``callfar``.
 And it works on other systems than just the Commander X16.

 callfar (bank, address, argumentword) -> uword     ; NOTE: specific to cx16 target for now
     Calls an assembly routine in another bank on the Commander X16 (using its ``JSRFAR`` routine)